State-dependent potentials for the $^1\text{S}_{0}$ and $^3\text{P}_{0}$ clock states of neutral ytterbium atoms: Experimental techniques

-In order to gain more insight, we measure $\Gamma\!_\mathrm{exc}$ at a fixed detuning of $\simeq \!
+To gain more insight, we measure $\Gamma\!_\mathrm{exc}$ at a fixed detuning of $\simeq \!
 25\GHz$ and vary the power of the tune-out lattice [Fig.~\subfigref{s4}{b}].
 Indeed, we observe a deviation from the quadratic prediction for large modulation amplitudes, which limits the observed excess loss rates to $\simeq \!
 40 \mHz$.
-We attribute this behavior to higher-order corrections to the perturbative result beyond the simple quadratic scaling.
 Empirically, we find that a quartic polynomial with an additional term $\propto I_{\textrm{to}}^4$ describes this behavior more accurately.
-In order to estimate the effect of the quartic correction on the value of the extracted tune-out frequency $f_\mathrm{to}$, we use the quartic fit shown in Fig.~\subfigref{s4}{b} in order to rescale the measured loss rates [Fig.~\subfigref{s4}{c}] and compare the result of quadratic fits with and without offset, yielding a difference of $0.05\GHz$, which we use as the positive systematic error contribution.
+In order to estimate the effect of the quartic correction on the value of the extracted tune-out frequency $f_\mathrm{to}$, we use the quartic fit shown in Fig.~\subfigref{s4}{b} in order to rescale the measured loss rates [Fig.~\subfigref{s4}{c}] and compare the result of quadratic fits with and without offset, yielding a difference of $53\MHz$, which we use as the positive systematic error contribution.
 Furthermore, we find that within the fit uncertainty the offset indeed vanishes for the corrected data.
 Note that there are two data points with excess loss rates $>40\mHz$.
 Since we only calibrated loss rates of up to $40\mHz$ in Fig.~\subfigref{s4}{b} our empirical correction model is not applicable for these values.
 Therefore they are excluded from the fit.